The bidding process

 Many departments and agencies have the delegated authority to purchase their own goods and services valued at $25,000 or less without Public Works and Government Services Canada (PWGSC).
 Therefore, it is important to promote your goods and/or services to them.

-You should also consult the Tenders minisite to keep track of requirements that departments and agencies publicly advertise.
+You should also consult the Government of Canada Tendering Service (GETS) to keep track of requirements that departments and agencies publicly advertise.

 PWGSC's bidding process

-In PWGSC, bid opportunities for most requirements valued at $25 000 or more are advertised on the Tenders minisite, including requirements subject to trade agreements.
+In PWGSC, bid opportunities for most requirements valued at $25,000 or more are advertised on GETS, including requirements subject to trade agreements.

 For more information, please visit the Find Opportunities Web page.